CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Medium Close Up

 A Medium Close Up is from the chest up.
 Frankly, this is very close to a medium shot.
 It is the next step on the way in to a Close Up.
 You may use it instead of the Medium Shot when you want to get closer, show more emotion, or hide more of the background.
+This shot is also commonly used for interviews.

 “In cinematography…A neutral shot, the medium close-up captures the subject’s facial expression and body language while still leaving some background in the frame.” – Adobe